arslanmusaddiq/1DT308-Introductory-Project/labs/3_Visualization.md

 Create a templates folder in the same directory and inside it, create index.html.

-Make a fun dashboard ask you like.
+Make a fun dashboard as you like.

 In Terminal 1, run your subscriber: